top of page

 It means growth.
 It means reflection.
 It means permission to pause.
 It means choosing myself with intention.
 It means letting go of the guilt I carried from childhood.
 It means redefining spirituality in a way that fits who I am now—without fear, without pressure, without feeling like I’m failing some invisible test.

-This past Ash Wednesday I thought about finding a local church and getting my ashes because I hadn't done it in so long.
-I started to get that feeling that I needed to show God that I still believed in him and that I haven't stride away.
+This past Ash Wednesday, I thought about finding a local church and getting my ashes because I hadn't done it in so long.
+I started to feel that I needed to show God that I still believed in Him and that I haven't strayed away.
 But then I thought, what would give God the idea that I have?
-Will this really show him, is this all I need to do to get back in his good graces?
-Am I out of his good graces?
+Will this really show Him?
+Is this all I need to do to get back in His good graces?
+Am I out of His good graces?

 And honestly?
 It means realizing that God isn’t mad at me.
 He’s not keeping score.
 He’s not waiting for me to fail or fall short or miss a day.
 He’s not tallying up my sacrifices like a spiritual report card.